spacemeshos/smapp-lite/Roadmap.md

 Z. [X] Lock wallet when idle for some time

-Y. [ ] Update wallet format to allow adding view-only accounts only by address, not publicKey
+Y. [ ] Update wallet format to allow adding other account types, view-only accounts, etc

 X. [ ] Publish changed @spacemesh/ed25519-bip32
    0. [ ] Make it work well for smapp-lite